AGSCourse/.github/profile/README.md

 **`module_{1..7}`**:

-Contain the module presentations, manuals, figures, and any supplementary resources.
+Contain the module presentations, manuals, figures, and any supplementary resources, including scripts, ipython notebooks, etc.

 Below are best practices for naming module materials:
 - File names should be descriptive